Bill Mercer

-William A. Mercer (February 13, 1926 – March 22, 2025) was an American sportscaster, educator and author.
+William Alfred Mercer (February 13, 1926 – March 22, 2025) was an American sportscaster, educator and author.
 He was a native of Muskogee, Oklahoma.
 He was inducted into the Texas Radio Hall of Fame in 2002.
 He was best known for covering shows for the Dallas-based professional wrestling promotion World Class Championship Wrestling (WCCW), as well as local Dallas-Fort Worth area sports broadcasts.
 He also provided notable coverage of the John F. Kennedy assassination.

 Personal life

 During World War II, Mercer served in the United States Navy from 1943 to 1946 aboard the and USS LCI(G)–439 (Landing Craft Infantry – Gunboat) as a signalman.
 Mercer's ships participated in five invasions: Marshall Islands, Guam, Leyte, Luzon and Okinawa.
 He was included in the list of notable surviving veterans of World War II.

 Mercer first attended college at Northeastern State College in Tahlequah, Oklahoma, after the war.
 He earned a bachelor's degree from the University of Denver in 1949 and a master's degree from North Texas State University in Denton, Texas, in 1966.

 Mercer's granddaughter Emma Tiedemann is the play-by-play voice of the Portland Sea Dogs in Portland, Maine.